Positive equilibria in mass action networks: geometry and bounds: Existence and number of positive equilibria: general theory

 \section{Existence and number of positive equilibria: general theory}

-In this section, we follow the principles of Gale duality (see \cite{bihan:gale,sottile:book}) to provide a parameterisation of the set of positive equilibria of a mass action network.
-We use the language and exposition from \cite[Section 2.4]{BBH2024smallbif}, but we note that ideas of Gale duality have been exploited in several previous works about reaction networks \cite{helmer:gale,kaihnsa:connectivity} and in the recent framework for systems of polynomial inequalities \cite{regensburger:gale}.
+In this section, we follow the principles of Gale duality (see \cite{bihan-sottile-complete-gale,sottile:book}) to provide a parameterisation of the set of positive equilibria of a mass action network.
+We use the language and exposition from \cite[Section 2.4]{BBH2024smallbif}, but we note closely related ideas have been exploited in several previous works about reaction networks \cite{helmer:gale,kaihnsa:connectivity} and in the recent framework for systems of polynomial inequalities \cite{regensburger:gale}.
 We consider decompositions of the flux cone as a direct product of cones as in \cite{bryan:partition2,bryan:partition,feliu:toric}.
 In \cite{regensburger:gale}, partitions are also considered in a more general set-up.

-The construction of the parameterisation is explained in full detail, in order to keep the paper self-contained and adapted to the language of reaction networks.
+The construction of the parameterisation in equation \eqref{eq:Ek_expression} in \Cref{thminj}(i) can be derived from \cite[Theorem 5]{regensburger:gale}, and also from \cite{bihan-sottile-complete-gale} when considering the trivial partition.
+However, we present the construction in full detail here, in order to keep the paper self-contained and adapted to the language of reaction networks.
+In \cref{rem:gale}, we elaborate briefly on the relationship to \cite[Theorem 5]{regensburger:gale}.

-Throughout this section, we consider an arbitrary dynamically nontrivial $(n,m,r)$ mass action network $\mN$ with stoichiometric matrix $\Gamma$, exponent matrix $A$ and positive flux cone $\mC=\ker \Gamma\cap \R^m_+$.
+Throughout the section, we consider an arbitrary dynamically nontrivial $(n,m,r)$ mass action network $\mN$ with stoichiometric matrix $\Gamma$, exponent matrix $A$ and positive flux cone $\mC=\ker \Gamma\cap \R^m_+$.